glwagner/ImprovingScientificSoftware2021-HumanCentricAbstractions/README.md

 Code for the talk "Human-centric Abstractions in Julia and Python for Geophysical Simulation" at the 2021 Improving Scientific Software conference.

+This talk is about user interface design.
+Here's an example of an [Oceananigans.jl](https://github.com/CliMA/Oceananigans.jl) script:

 ```julia
 using Oceananigans